 Presenters in Teams Live Events

 You can have multiple presenters on your live events.
 Each presenter can present their audio, content (screen sharing), or live video (webcam or camera) during the event – but only if the event is being produced in Teams (as opposed to an external platform).
+If all presenters have their audio on then attendee's are able to hear everyone - allowing presenters to talk to one another.
+However, if you wish for just one presenter to speak then you should ask the others (including producer) to mute themselves.
+The producer is able to mute all presenters but only individuals can unmute themselves.

 Presenters can also act as moderators if you have switched on the live Q&A session option.